alexapostolu/night/README.md

 The `source.night` file is where you write the code, but I'm thinking once I'm done this language, I'm going to have a website where you can just write your code.
 I'll also include instructions on how to build this from source if you'd like to.
 I'm also working on a logo, but I'm really bad at designing.
 You can check it out in the `logo2.png` file.

-Also, a major update comming this Saturday :)

 ---

 **Language features**

-This is what will be in the next update:

 - variable types (bit, syb, int, dec, str)
 - variable declaration, initialization, and assignment